 Radio and Television

-Beginning with her thirteen-appearance guest run on the Pond's Program in the interim between FDR's election and his inauguration, ER used radio in her capacity as a First Lady to communicate with the listening public and offer her point of view on everything from etiquette at the White House to foreign policy, often creating radio news programs specifically for a female audience.
-On her last Pond's appearance, ER assured her audience "that I shall always hope in one way or another to keep in touch with you, the American people, for I feel you are very close to me."
+Beginning with her 13-appearance guest run on the Pond's Program in the interim between FDR's election and his inauguration, Roosevelt used radio in her capacity as a First Lady to communicate with the listening public and offer her point of view on everything from etiquette at the White House to foreign policy, often creating radio news programs specifically for a female audience.
+On her last Pond's appearance, Roosevelt assured her audience "that I shall always hope in one way or another to keep in touch with you, the American people, for I feel you are very close to me."

-As she became more comfortable in her combined roles as First Lady, political activist, and journalist, her programs became more broadly and ostensibly political, and less focused on those issues that might have been deemed, in the mode of the time, as more appropriate for women.
-While ER's Pond's appearances had all dealt with women's roles in America, the New York Times described ER's role on her 1934 program for Simmons' Mattress company as her "debut" as a "current events new commentator."
+As she became more comfortable in her combined roles as First Lady, political activist and journalist, Eleanor Roosevelt’s programs became more broadly and ostensibly political.
+They were less focused on those issues that might have been deemed, in the mode of the time, more “appropriate” for women.
+While her Pond's appearances had all dealt with women's roles in America, the New York Times described her role on her 1934 program for Simmons' Mattress company as her "debut" as a "current events new commentator."
 Her programs as First Lady swing back and forth between these two models, sometimes seeking to break down the barrier between the two.
 The Eleanor and Anna Roosevelt Program, which aired in 1948 and 1949, was the last targeted specifically at women.

-Between April 1942 and November 1948 ER did not have a regular radio program, and when she returned to the airwaves after FDR's death it was to work on programs with two of her children: Anna and Elliott.
+Between April 1942 and November 1948, Roosevelt did not have a regular radio program, and when she returned to the airwaves after FDR's death it was to work on programs with two of her children: Anna and Elliott.
 They also coincided with her time as a delegate to the US Mission to the United Nations, and gave her another national platform from which to promote that work.
-ER moved smoothly into television in this time, as well, just as it began to gain a wide audience.
+Roosevelt moved smoothly into television in this time, as well, just as it began to gain a wide audience.
 Her first two television shows, Today with Mrs. Roosevelt and Mrs. Roosevelt Meets the Public, were Sunday news discussion programs.
-The second of these ran concurrently with the five-day-per-week radio program ER co-hosted with Elliott Roosevelt, giving her an on-air presence six days a week.
-After these two programs ended in the summer of 1951, ER again left the airwaves for a prolonged period, returning over eight years later to host her last program, Prospects of Mankind.
+The second of these ran concurrently with the five-day-per-week radio program she co-hosted with Elliott Roosevelt, giving her an on-air presence six days a week.
+After these two programs ended in the summer of 1951, Roosevelt again left the airwaves for a prolonged period, returning over eight years later to host her last program, Prospects of Mankind.